 Out of the box and without custom events installed, Google Analytics ONLY is measuring when your page is loaded.
 That is it.
 Period.
-If a user opens your page in a new tab, or comes back after 30 minutes (the defined length of a session) to look more, watches a video, and then leaves … nothing used to happen according to Google Analytics.
+If a user opens another page in a new tab, then comes back after 30 minutes (the defined length of a session) to look more, watches a video, and then leaves … nothing used to happen according to Google Analytics.
 Just one User, One Session, One Page View.

-With the events setup by MashMetrics or perhaps your own custom configuration (it is a great idea) such as Scroll Tracking, Time on Page counters, Outbound Link Clicks, etc…we measure many of the interactions taking place on your website, and that could happen hours, days or yes even weeks after.
-From working with 100’s of websites, we have learned…people do not close their tabs anymore … especially on their mobile devices.
+With the events setup by MashMetrics or perhaps your own custom configuration (it is a great idea) such as Scroll Tracking, Time on Page counters, Outbound Link Clicks, and many of the interactions taking place on your website, users may come back hours, days, or we have even seen on mobile WEEKS later.

-For some websites, when looking at the data, this can initially cause confusion when the number of Users or Sessions is higher than the number of Page Views.
+For some websites, when looking at the data, it can (and likely should) cause confusion when the number of Users or Sessions is higher than the number of Page Views.
 Due to the complex user behaviors on the web and the use of a little cookie to track you as a human, strange things happen.

 QUICK SOLUTION: Install and Apply this Segment to your profile: Click here

 This essentially takes away all sessions where there is no Landing Page .. meaning they were already on a page and have not loaded it again … but they either downloaded a file, clicked offsite, or made several other interactions tracked as events.
 You can look at the Audience > User Explorer reports to see actual user clickthrough data.

 A PageView for Google Analytics is every time a page is loaded.
 Obvious right?

 A Session is every time a user comes back to the website and fires an interaction, this can be a pageview or an event.
 (A session lasts as long as you have it configured for, normally 30 minutes)